Bakri-Alkhateeb/shobek-lobek/README.md

 **check the shobek-lobek-api repo for the api associated with this project**

-**check the shobek-lobek-delivery-service-dashboard repo for the delivery service dashboard associated with this project**

-**check the shobek-lobek-restaurants-dashboard repo for the restaurants dashboard associated with this project**

 ## Getting Started

 This project is a starting point for a Flutter application.